galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    pipelining = true
 >    ```
 >
->    Pipelining will make [ansible run faster](https://docs.ansible.com/ansible/2.9/reference_appendices/config.html#ansible-pipelining) by significantly reducing the number of new SSH connections that must be opened.
+>    Pipelining will make [Ansible run faster](https://docs.ansible.com/ansible/2.9/reference_appendices/config.html#ansible-pipelining) by significantly reducing the number of new SSH connections that must be opened.
 >
-> 2. Create the `hosts` inventory file if you have not done so, include a group for `[galaxyservers]` with the address of the host where you want to install Galaxy.
-If you are running ansible on the same machine as Galaxy will be installed to, you should set `ansible_connection=local`.
-Lastly, you should explicitly set the `ansible_user` to your username on the server.
-Ansible has changed it's behaviour over time regarding whether or not `ansible_user` is defined, and it's most effective to define it explicitly even when it sometimes can be inferred.
+> 2. Create the `hosts` inventory file if you have not done so yet, defining a `[galaxyservers]` group with the address of the host where you want to install Galaxy.
+If you are running Ansible on the same machine where Galaxy will be installed to, you should set the `ansible_connection=local` variable.
+Lastly, you should explicitly set the `ansible_user` variable to the username to use when connecting to the server.
+Ansible has changed its behaviour over time regarding whether or not `ansible_user` is defined, and it is most effective to define it explicitly even when it can sometimes be inferred.
 >
 >    > > ### {% icon code-in %} Input: Bash
 >    > > ```bash